dolthub/docs/content/products/doltlab/administrator.md

 INSERT INTO email_whitelist_elements (email_address, updated_at, created_at) VALUES ('example@address.com', CURRENT_TIMESTAMP, CURRENT_TIMESTAMP);
 ```

-<h1 id="use-external-postgres">Use an external PostgreSQL server with DoltLab</h1>
+<h1 id="use-external-database">Use an external Database server with DoltLab</h1>

-You can connect a DoltLab instance to an external PostgreSQL server version `13` or later.
+For DoltLab `v0.8.4` and earlier, you can connect a DoltLab instance to an external PostgreSQL server version `13` or later.
 To connect, in DoltLab's `docker-compose.yaml`, supply the host and port for the external server to `doltlabapi`'s `-pghost` and `-pgport` arguments.

 ```yaml
   doltlabapi: